watsona4/scipy2016/SciPy2016TripReport.md

 - very open to working with new people to develop new capabilities in IPython and JupyterLab
 - Notes on [Google Docs](http://tinyurl.com/jupyter-bof-2016)
+- nbgrader: under development; intended for instructors to use notebooks as assignments and exams, but can be used to format notebooks for presentation to someone who's not coding literate
+- planning first conference, JupyterCon, tbd

 One of the attendees asked what the Jupyter team's ideas are for their next steps after JupyterLab is fully released.
 The lead developer said